 Third party reviews build credibility for you and your podcast.
-Apple Podcasts reward shows that are consistently reviewed.
+The apps also reward podcasts with lots of reviews as well.

-Asking for reviews should be part of an on-going strategy but it's also super helpful to get as many as you can in the first week of your podcast.
+Asking for reviews should be part of an on-going strategy but it's super helpful to get as many as you can in the first week of your podcast.